Seeed-Studio/wiki-documents/docs/Wio_LTE_Cat.1.md

   AT_bypass();
 }
 ```
 - Step 10.Use COM monitor tools to print the serial message. **Please do not use Arduino IDE COM monitor!
-That may cause the next time downloading fail, bute reopen Arduino IDE can recover that issue**.
+That may cause the next time downloading fail, but reopen Arduino IDE can recover that issue**.
 - Step 11.
 The phone number owner will receive the message.

 ```C++